-These queries are also known as the entity or specified queries, where a user is looking & wants a specific website, location, place to know, and do activities.
+These queries are also known as entity or specified queries, where a user is looking & want a specific website, location, place to know, and do activities.

-Same as informational queries, navigational queries also include words like ‘best’ or maybe the particular brand, specified website, and the specified location.
+Same to informational queries, navigational queries also include words like ‘best’ or maybe the particular brand, specified website, and the specified location.

 Let me help you understand with an example.